-Killeen ISD 014906 ELECTIONS CAMPAIGN ETHICS BBBD (LEGAL) ages involving an expenditure of funds beyond the basic rdware, messaging software, and bandwidth.
-1 TA C 20 .1(11); Election Code 251.001(16) Newsletters A ne if: wslet ter of a public officer of a district is not political advertising 1. page cludes no more than two pictures of a public officer per e and if the total amount of area covered by the pictures is nore than 20 percent of the page on which the pictures ear; 2. on a duct cludes no more than eight personally phrased references page that is 8 1/2" x 11" or larger, with a reasonable re- ion in the number of such personally phrased references ages smaller than 8 1/2" x 11"; and 3.
-Whe en viewed as a whole and in the proper context: a.
-Is informational rather than self-promotional; b.
-Does not advocate passage or defeat of a measure; and C. Does not support or oppose a candidate for nomination or election to a public office or office of political party, a political party, or a public officer.
-1 TA C 26 .2 Disclosure Statement broa dcast may not knowingly cause to be published, distributed, or t political advertising containing express advocacy that indicate in the advertising: 1.
-That it is political advertising; and 2.
-The full name of the: a.
-Person who paid for the political advertising; b.
-Political committee authorizing the political advertising; or C. Candidate or specific-purpose committee supporting the candidate, if the political advertising is authorized by the candidate. cand didate dvertising that is authorized by a candidate, an agent of a e, or a political committee filing reports under Election e 15 shall be deemed to contain express advocacy.
+A newsletter of a public officer of a district is not political advertising if:

+- 1. It includes no more than two pictures of a public officer per page and if the total amount of area covered by the pictures is no more than 20 percent of the page on which the pictures appear; - 2.
+It includes no more than eight personally phrased references on a page that is 8 1/2" x 11" or larger, with a reasonable reduction in the number of such personally phrased references in pages smaller than 8 1/2" x 11"; and - 3.
+When viewed as a whole and in the proper context: - a.
+Is informational rather than self-promotional; - b.
+Does not advocate passage or defeat of a measure; and - c.
+Does not support or oppose a candidate for nomination or election to a public office or office of political party, a political party, or a public officer.

+1 TAC 26.2

+Disclosure Statement

+A person may not knowingly cause to be published, distributed, or broadcast political advertising containing express advocacy that does not indicate in the advertising:

+- 1. That it is political advertising; and - 2.
+The full name of the: - Person who paid for the political advertising; - b.
+Political committee authorizing the political advertising; or - Candidate or specific-purpose committee supporting the candidate, if the political advertising is authorized by the candidate.

+Political advertising that is authorized by a candidate, an agent of a candidate, or a political committee filing reports under Election Code Title 15 shall be deemed to contain express advocacy.